 4. Turn off social media and/or personal emails.

 This tip is still hard for me to do.
-I will forget to silence my phone or close my personal email on my computer before starting work and before you know it, I’ve been scrolling Facebook for 5 minutes or sending random funny memes to my sister when I should be responding to a client’s email.
+I will forget to silence my phone or close my personal email on my computer before starting work.
+Before you know it, I’ve been scrolling Facebook for 5 minutes or sending random funny memes to my sister when I should be responding to a client’s email.
 It’s hard not to get distracted by the fun stuff of life when you’re trying to get not-so-fun work done, but it will save your sanity if you force yourself to focus during your designated working hours.

 I am not in a place where I can hire a virtual assistant to take on any of my tasks, but I sure do dream about that day!
 My sister, who started a subscription box company, recently hired a Virtual Assistant to source products to go in her boxes.
-It saves her a lot of time and allows her to focus on the things that no one but she can accomplish for her business.
+It saves her a lot of time and allows her to focus on what no one but she can accomplish for her business.
 If you are in a place to hire someone and delegate some tasks, DO IT!
 This also applies to things like picking up your grocery order or running packages to the post office.
 If you can hire a responsible teenager or another mom looking for extra cash, that would be an even better situation to get some affordable help and streamline your weekdays.

 6. Get good sleep.